sarpuser/dotfiles/README.md

   - Default: Parent of stow directory
 - `-R`: Restow (delete all symlinks and recreate them)
 - `-D`: Delete all symlinks
+- `--no-folding`: Only create symlinks for files, not directories